maneeshaking/maneeshaking/README.md

 <!---
-maneeshaking/maneeshaking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+DMAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->